webDva/jekyll-now/games.md

 ---
 layout: page
-title: Games
+title: 🎮 Games
 permalink: /games/
 ---

 ## *Kawaii Ketchup* (formerly *Ketchup and Raisins!: イケナイコト！*)

-Webdva's latest game, currently in the works.
-Webdva's most ambitious one yet!
+Webdva's latest game, currently in the works 🚧 Webdva's most ambitious one yet!
 Will be released in the first quarter of 2018.

 You can play it here: